Ballmer PERSONALLY wrote Windows 3.1's blue screen text

 Here it is, for your edification.

-The BSoD, brought to you by Steve Ballmer
+Feeling blue ...
+Brought to you by Steve Ballmer

-CTRL-ALT-DEL (Windows 3.1 through NT) went on to become the bane of Windows 3.x users, because the operating system hung so much that it was often necessary to use it with disconcerting frequency.
+CTRL-ALT-DEL (Windows 3.1 through NT) went on to become the bane of Windows 3.x users, because the operating system hung so much that it was often necessary to use the key combo with disconcerting frequency.
 Ballmer's not entirely to blame for that, but the fact Microsoft has let us all know his input was seen during millions – and probably billions – of frustrating moments is an interesting capstone to his time at the company. ®